 Almonte is located on the Mississippi River approximately 15 kilometres downstream of Carleton Place.
 Flooding occurs annually at the fairgrounds which is located within the floodplain and there is also potential for ice jams building at the upstream bridge in the downtown core.

-The Riverbend Trailer park, located on the outskirts of Pakenham has been built in the floodplain of the Mississippi River and is also subjected to potential annual flooding.
+Riverbend Trailer Park, located on the outskirts of Pakenham has been built in the floodplain of the Mississippi River and is also subjected to potential annual flooding.

-The portion of the Ottawa River shoreline which lies within the jurisdiction of this Authority extends from Marshall Bay to Shirleys Bay.
-The main problem area associated with flooding along this stretch of the river is Constance bay.
+The portion of the Ottawa River shoreline which lies within MVCA jurisdiction extends from Marshall Bay to Shirley’s Bay.
+The main problem area associated with flooding along this stretch of the river is Constance Bay.
 The flooding along the Ottawa River usually occurs when heavy rainfall and moderate to high winds coincide with the spring freshet and the river is at or near flood stage levels, resulting in overtopping of the banks.

 Areas which have experienced this phenomenon in the past include, but are not limited to, Clyde River, Fall River, Indian River, Mississippi River at Snow Road, Sheridan Rapids, Playfairville, Ferguson Falls, Innisville, Appleton, Almonte, Blakeney and Pakenham.
 For more information on frazil ice click here.